-Students are allowed to receive an incomplete ('I') grade for a particular course only with prior approval of the instructor.
+In extenuating circumstances, students may be allowed to receive an incomplete ('I') grade for a particular course only with prior approval of the instructor.
 The remaining work must be completed according to arrangements made with the instructor but no later than one month after the original due date.
 If the student does not complete the work by this deadline, the instructor will assign a grade based on work received, or the grade will convert to 'F' automatically by the Registrar.